 Medicare Part D Prescription Drug Reminders and Warnings

-For most GIC Medicare enrollees, the drug coverage you currently have through your GIC health plan is a better value than a basic Medicare Part D drug plan.
-Therefore, most individuals should not enroll in an individual federal Medicare drug plan.
+For most GIC Medicare enrollees, the drug coverage you willhave through your GIC health plan is a better value than a basic Medicare Part D drug plan.
+Therefore, most individuals should not enroll in a non-GIC Medicare Part D drug plan.
 See the Medicare Part D page for additional details.

 This information provided by the Group Insurance Commission .